 GIS protocols have been established for uploading and displaying on-going fire perimeters.
-Timely, fire perimeter data should be submitted for fires occurring in Full and Critical Management Option areas that escape initial attack and all ongoing fires 100 acres or greater.
-For ongoing fires being monitored, Protecting Agencies will negotiate a timeline for fire surveillance updates and perimeter maps submissions with the Jurisdictional Agency.
+Timely, as negotiated with the Jurisdictional Agency fire perimeter data should be submitted for fires that escape initial attack and all ongoing fires 100 acres or greater.
+For ongoing fires being monitored, the Agencies will negotiate a timeline for fire surveillance updates and perimeter maps submissions.